 - Collecting data for the chain of evidence (starting with Level 1: Reaction and working forward through Level 4: Results).

-Because James and Wendy’s diagrammatic representation is unavailable for use outside the Kirkpatrick Partners programs, I have restructured the process components into a table format, following the order they use.
+Because James and Wendy’s diagrammatic representation is unavailable for use outside the Kirkpatrick Partners programs, here are eleven steps in table format that follow their model in their intended sequence.

 The “upside-down” planning model’s efficiency is evident in Steps 1 through 4, as it: